shaped-ai/bloom/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bits-and-blooms/bloom)](https://goreportcard.com/report/github.com/bits-and-blooms/bloom)
 [![Go Reference](https://pkg.go.dev/badge/github.com/bits-and-blooms/bloom.svg)](https://pkg.go.dev/github.com/bits-and-blooms/bloom/v3)) project.
 The reason for porting this project from Go is due to the fact that there are no high-performance implementations of the Bloom filter in Python.
 All Bloom filter packages we found on PyPi are written in pure Python and are just too slow for our real-time inference pipeline.
 We measured this implementation to be 60x faster than what we have gotten with the other libraries.

+The Godoc documentation of the ported library can be found here: https://pkg.go.dev/github.com/bits-and-blooms/bloom/v3

 ## Description

 A Bloom filter is a concise/compressed representation of a set, where the main